Ilfracombe: Ilfracombe's fires

 Shortly before 7:00 BST on Wednesday, 8 August 2006, a fire broke out at the derelict Montebello Hotel in Fore Street, Ilfracombe.
 Twenty fire engines were required to put out the blaze including a number rushed to the scene from Woolacombe, Barnstaple and the bordering county of Somerset.
-Specialist equipment was brought in from as far afield as Exeter, and according to the local radio news 85 firemen were involved at the fire.
+Specialist equipment was brought in from as far afield as Exeter.
 The fire spread to three neighbouring properties and showered debris over a wide area.
 The six-storey hotel was completely gutted, with only the front wall, chimney stacks and remains of the lift shaft frame surviving the blaze, and the fire was still being damped-down the following day.
 Fore Street was closed for some period due to the difficulties of demolition.
 The building was eventually demolished when it was determined that the fire had left it structurally unsound.
-This caused additional headaches for the emergency services as curious members of the public ignored safety barriers in an attempt to see the remains more clearly.
-The site is to be redeveloped as residential accommodation, although, as of November 2013, no work has been started on the site.

-This history of Ilfracombe's large fires has to be taken in the context of the number, size and antiquity of many early Victorian jerry built hotels.
-A comprehensive display in the museum shows whilst the size of buildings may be large, the frequency of such conflagrations is comparatively low and the justification as to why Devon and Somerset fire and rescue authority transferred the large extension ladder from the Ilfracombe station to Barnstaple.